Accredited 300-Hour Advanced Therapeutic Yoga Teacher Training

 • 1-1 faculty mentorship

-• Hybrid structure
+• Hybrid Learning Structure

 • Small cohort for individual attention